Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 programming logic is required Selenium-RC must be used.
 For example, any tests requiring iteration, such as testing each element of a variable length list requires running the script from a programming language.
 Selenium-IDE does not support iteration or condition statements.
-In addition, data-driven testing, allowing multiple tests by varying the data using a single script with varied input, is often done via a test program developed with Selenium-RC.  *NOTE:  a "user-extension" has recently become available for supporting data-driven testing.
+In addition, data-driven testing, allowing multiple tests by varying the data using a single script with varied input, is often done via a test program developed with Selenium-RC.

+.. note::  a "user-extension" has recently become available for supporting data-driven testing.
 At the time of writing the authors have not tried to use this with Sel-IDE.*

 Finally, Selenium-Core is another way of running tests.
 One can run test scripts from a web-browser using the HTML interface *TestRunner.html*.
 This is